appsody/stacks/experimental/java-spring-boot2-liberty/README.md

 # Spring® Boot 2 With Open Liberty Stack

-The Spring Boot 2 stack supports the development of [Spring Boot 2](https://spring.io/projects/spring-boot) applications using OpenJDK 8 and OpenJ9 from [AdoptOpenJDK](https://adoptopenjdk.net/) with OpenLiberty.
+The Spring Boot 2 stack supports the development of [Spring Boot 2](https://spring.io/projects/spring-boot) applications using OpenJDK 8 and OpenJ9 from [AdoptOpenJDK](https://adoptopenjdk.net/) with Open Liberty.

 The Spring Boot 2 stack uses a parent Maven project object model (POM) to manage dependency versions and provide required capabilities and plugins.
 Specifically, this stack enables [Spring Boot Actuator](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-actuator), the Prometheus Micrometer reporter, and OpenTracing support for Spring using a Jaeger tracer.